farsight-ai/farsight-opro/README.md

 pip install farsight-opro
 ```

+## Cost
+When you utilize this package, please be aware that it will incur costs to your OpenAI account.

 ## Usage

 Dive into the world of optimized prompt engineering with Farsight's OPRO SDK, an implementation inspired by the innovative [OPRO paper](https://arxiv.org/abs/2309.03409).
 Whether you're working on a small project or a large-scale application, our SDK adapts to your needs.